eda-ricercatore/gulyas-scripts/notes/python.md

 		* rollback()
 		* cursor()
-	- There exists *cursor object methods* that allow users/developers to: execute SQL operations on, and fetch data from, the *SQL* database;
+	- There exists *cursor object methods* that allow users/developers to: execute *SQL* operations on, and fetch data from, the *SQL* database;
 		traverse/enumerate the elements in the *SQL*  database; and perform procedures on the *SQL* database \cite[Chapter 13, pp. 289]{Hetland2005}.
 	The *Python* Database API has "constructors and constants/singletons" for various types and values \cite[Chapter 13, pp. 289]{Hetland2005}.

+Some *SQL* database engines, such as *SQLite*, do not require being run as a
+	server program nor require administrator privileges to install them
+	\cite[Chapter 13, pp. 290]{Hetland2005}.

+*SQL* database engines can work with local files, or centralized or distributed
+	database storage systems \cite[Chapter 13, pp. 290]{Hetland2005}.